ItsMarwan/Personal-Discord-Bot-Dashboard/README.md

 2. Enter your username and password (from .env file)
 3. You'll see your server info at the top

-### DM Inbox Tab (1:1 Messaging)
-1. **View Conversations**:
-   - See list of all members you've messaged or who've messaged you
-   - Search conversations by username (fully searchable)
-   - Click on a conversation to open the chat thread

-2. **Message History**:
-   - View all messages sent and received
-   - See timestamps and message status
-   - Full embed and attachment support displayed

-3. **Track Responses**:
-   - See which messages received replies
-   - Response indicators show user engagement
-   - Auto-refresh for new incoming messages

 ### Send DM Tab
 1. Select a user from the dropdown (searchable)
 2. Choose between plain message or embed